DETAILED ACTION

 Regarding claim 19, modified Brumm has been discussed above but does not explicitly teach wherein the rail has a second horizontal limb, which is connected to the

-Roberto discloses a storage facility wherein a rail (Fig 1, #4a) or (annotated Fig 1 below) has a second horizontal limb (annotated Fig 1 below), which is connected to an upper edge of the vertical limb (annotated Fig 1 below) and is formed facing away from an aisle or facing toward the aisle (annotated Fig 1 below).
+Roberto discloses a storage facility wherein a rail (Fig 1, #4a) or (annotated Fig 1 below) has a second horizontal limb (annotated Fig 1 below), which is connected to an upper edge of the at least one vertical limb (annotated Fig 1 below) and is formed facing away from an aisle or facing toward the aisle (annotated Fig 1 below).

 PNG